 Where not to push it

 Stretching has limits, and a few of them are about your health, not just how it looks.
 Picking off gel or dip to delay a removal takes your natural nail with it.
-Overdue lash fills tempt people into pulling extensions, which damages natural lashes.
-And anything with a safety dimension - peels, microneedling, laser - is governed by how your skin actually recovers, not by your budget.
+Overdue lash fills tempt you into pulling extensions, which damages natural lashes.
+And anything with a safety dimension (peels, microneedling, laser) is governed by how your skin recovers, not by your budget.
 The medical guidance we lean on for those limits is on the sources & data page.

 The bigger version of the same move